-Certain eligible employees are covered by a collective bargaining agreement in which an automatic contribution rate has been negotiated.
+The Plan includes a qualified automatic contribution arrangement, pursuant to which all eligible employees are enrolled automatically with a 6% tax-deferred contribution rate unless the employee elects otherwise.
 These contributions are invested in the Plan's default investment option unless the employee makes a different investment election.
 The default investment option is a BlackRock LifePath Index Target Date Fund that corresponds with the year the participant will reach age 65.
 Employees may opt out of the automatic enrollment, stop contributions, modify their contribution rate or type, or change their investment elections at any time.
-Participants may also elect to have their deferral contributions automatically increased each year by a percentage and at a time of their choosing, up to a maximum of the Plan or Code limits.
+Starting the first year after a participant is automatically enrolled in the Plan, the participant's tax-deferred contribution rate is automatically increased by 1% annually, up to a maximum of 10%.
+This occurs with the first payroll period in January of each year, and participants may decline these rate increases or elect a different rate.
+Participants may also elect to have their deferral contributions automatically increased each year by a percentage (between 1% and 10%) and at a time of their choosing, up to a maximum of the Plan or Code limits.